zDanshi/Bot-email/Readme.md

 ## How to Use

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine:

 ```bash
 git clone https://github.com/zdanshi/bot-email.git